 Other Ways to Help

-Pull requests are great, but there are many other areas where you can help Appwrite.
+Pull requests are great, but there are many other ways you can help Appwrite.

 Blogging & Speaking

-Blogging, speaking about, or creating tutorials about one of Appwrite’s many features.
+Blogging, speaking about, or creating tutorials about one of Appwrite’s many features are great ways to get the word out about Appwrite.
 Mention @appwrite on Twitter and/or email team@appwrite.io so we can give pointers and tips and help you spread the word by promoting your content on the different Appwrite communication channels.
 Please add your blog posts and videos of talks to our Awesome Appwrite repo on GitHub.

 Presenting at Meetups

-Presenting at meetups and conferences about your Appwrite projects.
+We encourage our contributors to present at meetups and conferences about your Appwrite projects.
 Your unique challenges and successes in building things with Appwrite can provide great speaking material.
 We’d love to review your talk abstract/CFP, so get in touch with us if you’d like some help!

-Sending Feedbacks & Reporting Bugs
+Sending Feedback & Reporting Bugs

 Sending feedback is a great way for us to understand your different use cases of Appwrite better.
-If you had any issues, bugs, or want to share about your experience, feel free to do so on our GitHub issues page or at our Discord channel.
+If you had any issues, bugs, or want to share your experience, feel free to do so on our GitHub issues page or at our Discord channel.